Skip to main content

 Pre-schools, kindergarten and nurseries in Cape Town

-Most of the schools, except Bishops and the German International School, accept children into their early years programme from age two or three, with Reddam House even taking babies from one year old, and HBIS accepting toddlers in nappies.
+Most schools, except Bishops and the German International School, accept children into their early years programme from age two or three, with Reddam House even taking babies from one year old, and HBIS accepting toddlers in nappies.

 Another option is to choose from the plethora of private pre-schools dotted around the city, often run out of residential homes and catering for a handful of children.
 Here, personal recommendations are the best way, and if you don’t know anyone yet, local ‘expat’ Facebook groups can be a good source of information.
 Do try and visit several to find the best fit, and ensure that it’s properly registered with the Western Cape Government as an ‘early childhood development facility’.